orsonteodoro/gcf2/README.md

 Mitigation: __user pointer sanitization
 Mitigation: Full AMD retpoline
 </pre>

+You may also try `lscpu` to obtain more info about CPU hardware vulnerabilities.

 This test was performed circa Mar 2018 with sys-devel/gcc-7.3.0-r1, sys-devel/clang-6.0.9999, sys-devel/llvm-6.0.9999, sys-devel/binutils-2.30.